Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Finite sample analysis

+\textbf{Step 1: Data cleaning}.
 For the data cleaning guarantee, we place four assumptions on the corrupted data.
 To lighten notation, we suppress indexing by \tr.

-\begin{assumption}[Bounded signal] There exists an absolute constant $\bar{A}<\infty$ such that for all $i \in [m], j \in [p]$, $|X_{ij}|\leq \bar{A}$. \end{assumption} Assumption \ref{assumption:bounded} is a standard boundedness assumption imposed on true values in the matrix completion literature.
+\begin{assumption}[Bounded signal] There exists an absolute constant $\bar{A}<\infty$ such that for all $i \in [m]$ and $j \in [p]$, $|X_{ij}|\leq \bar{A}$. \end{assumption} Bounded true values are standard in the matrix completion literature.

-\begin{assumption}[Measurement error] Each row of measurement error $H_{i,\cdot}$ is mean zero and subexponential, i.e. $\E[H_{i,\cdot}|X_{i,\cdot}]=0$ and there exists $a\geq 1$ and $K_{a}<\infty$ such that $\|H_{i,\cdot}|X_{i,\cdot}\|_{\psi_{a}}\leq K_{a}$.
+\begin{assumption}[Measurement error] Each row of measurement error $H_{i,\cdot}$ is conditionally mean zero and subexponential, i.e. $\E[H_{i,\cdot}|X_{i,\cdot}]=0$ and there exists $a\geq 1$ and $K_{a}<\infty$ such that $\|H_{i,\cdot}|X_{i,\cdot}\|_{\psi_{a}}\leq K_{a}$.
 Hence there exists $\kappa^2>0$ such that $\|\E[H_{i,\cdot}^TH_{i,\cdot}|X_{i,\cdot}]\|_{op}\leq \kappa^2$.
-We assume measurement error is independent across rows. \end{assumption} Measurement error is independent across rows, but it may be \textit{dependent} within a given row.
-If in a given row of $H_{i,\cdot} \in \R^p$ each coordinate is independent, then $K_{a}$ and $\kappa^2$ are constants (i.e. they do not scale with $p$) \cite[Lemma 3.4.2]{vershynin2018high}.
+We assume measurement error is independent across rows. \end{assumption} Measurement error may be \textit{dependent} within a given row.
+If each coordinate of $H_{i,\cdot} \in \R^p$ is independent, then $K_{a}$ and $\kappa^2$ are constants (i.e. they do not scale with $p$) \cite[Lemma 3.4.2]{vershynin2018high}.
 More generally, $(K_a, \kappa)$ quantify the level of dependence among the entries of $H_{i, \cdot}$ within a row.
 Our model allows for a great deal of heteroscedasticity.
-In particular, the results to follow are conditional on $\bX$ so, for example, the shape of the distribution of $H_{ij}$ may depend on $X_{ij}$ as long as it is mean zero and has tails no wider than those of an exponential distribution.
-As such, it encompasses discretization and differential privacy.
+In particular, the results to follow are conditional on $\bX$, so the distribution of $H_{ij}$ may depend on $X_{ij}$ as long as it is conditionally mean zero and has tails no wider than those of an exponential distribution.
+Assumption~\ref{assumption:measurement} encompasses discretization and differential privacy.